August 9, 2020

 “Look, the Lamb of God!”

 The NIV doesn’t adequately render the Greek text behind the word, “Look.”
-The Greek word, ὁράω (pronounced hor-ah’-o), means far more than to turn your head.
-It means to perceive inwardly.
-It means open the eyes of your heart.
-The better English word is, “Behold.”
-To behold means to offer the totality of one’s attention to something or someone.
+The Greek word ὁράω (pronounced hor-ah’-o) means far more than to “turn your head.”
+It means to “perceive inwardly.”
+It means to open the eyes of your heart.
+The better English word is “Behold.”
+To “behold” means to offer the totality of one’s attention to something or someone.
 To say, “Behold the Lamb of God,” carries a completely different sense than, “Look at that guy over there.”
 To behold requires far more than one’s eyes.
 It requires a complete yielding of one’s deepest self.